Web-Advanced-Spring-2017/assignment-04-lwatford/README.md

 ![alt text](http://url/to/imagefour)
 The form for adoptees to fill out.
 The design is similar for the other two forms.
 ![alt text](http://url/to/imagefive)
 Modal to thank the user for using the site and what will happen going forward.
+I attemted to get node mailer working but am not sure about username and password.
 ![alt text](http://url/to/imagesix)

 ## challenges